MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-power.md

 - If you enable this policy setting, you must enter a numeric value (percentage) to set the battery level that triggers the low notification.

-To set the action that is triggered, see the "Low Battery Notification Action" policy setting.
+To set the action that's triggered, see the "Low Battery Notification Action" policy setting.

-- If you disable this policy setting or do not configure it, users control this setting.
+- If you disable this policy setting or don't configure it, users control this setting.
 <!-- DCBatteryDischargeLevel1_2-Description-End -->

 <!-- DCBatteryDischargeLevel1_2-Editable-Begin -->